MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-see-data-see-records.md

 LocalizationGroup: Learn more
 ---
 # Use See Data and See Records in Power BI Desktop
-In **Power BI Desktop** you can drill into the details of a visualization, and see a textual representation of the underlying data or the individual data records for the selected visual.
+In **Power BI Desktop** you can drill into the details of a visualization, and see textual representations of the underlying data or the individual data records for the selected visual.
 These features are sometimes referred to as *click-through*, *drill-through*, or *drill-through to details*.

-You can use **See Data** to view a text version of the values used in the selected visualization, or use **See Records** to view all the data for one selected record or data point.
+You can use **See Data** to view a textual version of the values used by the selected visualization, or use **See Records** to view all the data for one selected record or data point.

 ![See Data and See Records](media/desktop-see-data-see-records/see-data-record.png)